aubreyrees/lite-boolean-formulae/README.rst

 Contributions are welcome.
 Please ensure that any submitted code is well tested.

-If you think you have found a security vunerability in the code, please report it **privately** by e-mailing Aubrey Stark-Toller at aubrey@deepearth.uk.
+If you think you have found a security vulnerability in the code, please report it **privately** by e-mailing Aubrey Stark-Toller at aubrey@deepearth.uk.
 Please **do not** raise it on the issue tracker, or publicly at all, until I have had a chance to look into it.